Meet our Trauma-Informed Providers

 Aliya Manji (she/her)-Registered Psychologist

-Aliya Manji is a Registered Psychologist with 10+ years experience.
+Aliya Manji is a Registered Psychologist with the College of Alberta Psychologists with 10+ years experience.
 She has worked with women fleeing domestic violence, children who have experienced trauma, and couples who have gone through infidelity and other life changes.
 Aliya supports individuals and couples who have experienced perinatal trauma, women's and men's health issues, and grief and loss.

 Aliya's approach includes various trauma- informed and client-centered therapeutic interventions such as EMDR, Gottman Method and Internal Family Systems.
 Aliya will meet you where you are at in your journey and support you to grow at your own pace and level of readiness.
 She aims to provide you with a safe and non-judgemental space to express your thoughts and feelings.